sasedev/mpdf-bundle/README.md

 ## Usage

-### Simple usage:
-You can use the type in your forms just like this:
+You can use the factory in your controllers just like this:
 ```php
 <?php